The Darjeeling Limited

 The Darjeeling Limited is a 2007 American comedy-drama film directed by Wes Anderson, which he co-produced with Scott Rudin, Roman Coppola, and Lydia Dean Pilcher, and co-wrote with Coppola and Jason Schwartzman.
-The film stars Owen Wilson, Adrien Brody, and Schwartzman as three estranged brothers who agree to meet in India a year after their father's funeral for a "spiritual journey" aboard a luxury train.
+The film stars Owen Wilson, Adrien Brody, and Schwartzman.
 The cast also includes Waris Ahluwalia, Amara Karan, Wallace Wolodarsky, Barbet Schroeder, and Anjelica Huston, with Natalie Portman, Camilla Rutherford, Irrfan Khan, and Bill Murray in cameo roles.

+The plot follows three estranged brothers who agree to meet in India a year after their father's funeral for a "spiritual journey" aboard a luxury train.

 The film was released on September 29, 2007, by Fox Searchlight Pictures.
 The film received generally favorable reviews from critics and earned $35 million on a $17.5 million budget.
 The film premiered at the 64th Venice International Film Festival in competition for the Golden Lion and was named among the Top Films of the Year at the 2007 NYFCO Awards.

 Anderson's Hotel Chevalier, starring Schwartzman and Portman, acts as a prologue to the film.

 Plot

-In India, a businessman fails to catch his train, "The Darjeeling Limited", as it pulls out of a station; he is beaten to it by a younger man, Peter Whitman.
-Peter reunites with his brothers Francis and Jack on board, the three having not seen each other since their father's funeral a year earlier.
+In India, Peter Whitman boards a train, "The Darjeeling Limited", as it pulls out of a station.
+On the train, he reunites with his brothers, Francis and Jack; the three have not seen each other since their father's funeral a year earlier.

-Francis, the eldest, has recently survived a near-fatal motorcycle accident, leaving his face and head covered in bandages, and wishes to reconcile with his brothers on a journey of spiritual self-discovery.
-He is also discreetly searching for their mother Patricia, whom the brothers have not seen in many years.
-With the help of his assistant, Brendan, Francis draws up a strict itinerary for the trip and confiscates his brothers' passports to prevent them from getting off the train too early.
-The brothers also continue to grieve over their father's death: all three carry many items of luggage marked with his initials, along with other personal items that belonged to him.
+Francis, the eldest, whose head is covered in bandages after a near-fatal motorcycle accident, wishes to reconcile with his brothers on a journey of spiritual self-discovery.
+He is also secretly searching for their mother, Patricia, whom the brothers have not seen in many years.
+With the help of his assistant, Brendan, Francis has drawn up a strict itinerary for the trip, and he confiscates his brothers' passports to prevent them from getting off the train too early.
+The brothers continue to grieve over their father's death: they carry many pieces of luggage marked with his initials, along with other personal items that belonged to him.

-The train takes the brothers through the countryside and to various Hindu and Sikh temples though tension builds as Peter and Jack become angered with Francis' controlling behavior.
-Francis eventually reveals that they will be meeting with their mother, who has become a nun living at a Christian convent in the Himalayas.
-Peter and Jack are furious; Francis knows they would not have come if they had been told this earlier.
-The atmosphere finally comes to a head, and the brothers have a physical altercation on the train, upsetting the other passengers.
-The Chief Steward, whom the brothers have repeatedly annoyed throughout the journey, has them ejected with all their luggage.
-Brendan subsequently quits and returns to the train after giving the brothers a letter from their mother; its contents imply that she does not want to see them.
+The train takes them through the countryside and to various Hindu and Sikh temples, though tension builds as Peter and Jack become angered with Francis's controlling behavior.
+Francis eventually reveals that they will be going to see Patricia, who has become a nun and is living at a Christian convent in the Himalayas.
+Peter and Jack are furious; Francis knew they would not come if he told them this earlier.

+Their differences finally come to a head, and the brothers have a physical altercation on the train, upsetting the other passengers.
+The chief steward, whom the brothers have repeatedly annoyed throughout the journey, has them ejected.
+Brendan quits his job and reboards the train after giving Francis a letter from Patricia; the letter implies that she does not want to see them.
 The brothers decide to leave India, go their separate ways, and never return.